Commitment of the University

 Innovation is a building process – even the best ideas do not work as expected the first time, but first attempts provide insights for revisions and improvements.
 Therefore, the SSC will celebrate innovative efforts – even if they fail – recognizing that a true “Living Lab” will learn and grow from these experiences.
 This means not just innovation in technology, but experimentation in arts, humanities, and behavioral experiences.
 While all innovative ideas and solutions will be welcomed, the Initiative will prioritize HKUST home-grown research, scholarship, and student input.

 Campuses are microcosms of global cities, which recognize the urgency of developing smart, sustainable policies and technologies to guide their transition into the future.
 It is hoped that SSC projects will become a source of inspiration to our Hong Kong Community in ways that communicate a positive vision for a sustainable world.
-HKUST’s GREAT Smart Cities Center is a bridge from our community of ideas and innovation to the broader Hong Kong community, and beyond.
+HKUST’s GREAT Smart Cities Institute is a bridge from our community of ideas and innovation to the broader Hong Kong community, and beyond.